cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 ## Package Installation
 In this section we import the modules required to run experiments within the ORSuite package.
 ```
-import or_suite
+import or_suite # current package used
-import numpy as np
+import numpy as np # open source Python library that aids in scientific computation
-import copy
+import copy # creates a shallow and deep copy of a given object
-import os
+import os # provides functions for working with operating systems
-from stable_baselines3.common.monitor import Monitor
+from stable_baselines3.common.monitor import Monitor #  monitor wrapper for Gym environments, used to know the episode length, time and other data
-from stable_baselines3 import PPO
+from stable_baselines3 import PPO # uses clipping so that after an update, the new policy will not be not too far form the old policy
-from stable_baselines3.ppo import MlpPolicy
+from stable_baselines3.ppo import MlpPolicy # the policy model used in PPO
-from stable_baselines3.common.env_util import make_vec_env
+from stable_baselines3.common.env_util import make_vec_env # stacks multiple different environments into one (vectorized environment)
-from stable_baselines3.common.evaluation import evaluate_policy
+from stable_baselines3.common.evaluation import evaluate_policy # brings pandas data analysis library into current environment
 import pandas as pd
 ```
-   - `import or_suite` current package used
-   - `import numpy as np` open source Python library that aids in scientific computation
-   - `import copy` creates a shallow and deep copy of a given object
-   - `import os` provides functions for working with operating systems
-   - `from stable_baselines3.common.monitor import Monitor` a monitor wrapper for Gym environments, used to know the episode length, time and other data
-   - `from stable_baselines3 import PPO` uses clipping so that after an update, the new policy will not be not too far form the old policy
-   - `from stable_baselines3.ppo import MlpPolicy` the policy model used in PPO
-   - `from stable_baselines3.common.env_util import make_vec_env` stacks multiple different environments into one (vectorized environment)
-   - `from stable_baselines3.common.evaluation import evaluate_policy` evaluates the agent and the reward
-   - `import pandas as pd` brings pandas data analysis library into current environment

 ## Experimental Parameters
 Next we specify the set of parameters for running an experiment.
 These include both "experiment" parameters and "environment" parameters.
 The experiment parameters are:

 ```
-DEFAULT_SETTINGS = {'seed': 1, #allows random numbers to be generated
+DEFAULT_SETTINGS = {'seed': 1, # allows random numbers to be generated
                     'recFreq': 1,
-                    'dirPath': '../data/ambulance/', #a  string, is the location where the data files are stored
+                    'dirPath': '../data/ambulance/', # a string, is the location where the data files are stored
                     'deBug': False, # prints information to the command line when set true
                     'nEps': nEps, # represents the number of episodes
                     'numIters': numIters,